FAQ on Graduate Admissions

 All are guaranteed four years of funding, usually in the form of Teaching Assistantships.
 Students making satisfactory progress toward degree completion during their fourth year may be eligible for a fifth year of funding.
 Students receive a salary, a resident tuition entitlement (which allows students to pay the Texas resident tuition rate), a tuition reduction benefit which covers most costs, and free basic medical insurance.
 Additional, merit-based fellowships of between $6,000–$20,000 are offered to a limited number of admitted students.

 As part of the application, we will ask you to list four or five faculty members you would be interested in working with closely.
-Biographies and CVs of the media studies faculty can be found on the department website at https://rtf.utexas.edu/faculty/media-studies.
+Learn more about our Research and Teachings Areas and which areas our faculty focus on.
+You can also find biographies and CVs of individual media studies faculty.

 Our objective is to see students defend their dissertations and complete the PhD by the end of their fifth year in the program.
 Students meet with the faculty they work closest with for an annual progress review at the end of each academic year to review their recent accomplishments and map their plans for the upcoming school year.

 RTF graduates have secured employment at a range of universities around the world.
 Recent graduates have secured tenure-track positions at Boston University, University of Michigan, University of Iowa, University College Dublin, and Chinese University of Hong Kong.
-More information about job placement is available here.
+Find more information about job placement.

 Questions specific to the MFA in Film & Media Production program